pascalgutjahr/prompt_muons_wiki/source/docs/Simulation.rst

 v1.11.0-rc1 code fix
 ++++++++++++++++++++

-.. note:: In the icetray version 1.11.0-rc1, a bug was introduced that we fixed locally without committing to move on with our simulation.
+.. note:: To reproduce the exact same simulation as we did, a simple code modification is necessary.
+In the icetray version 1.11.0-rc1, a bug was introduced that we fixed locally without committing to move on with our simulation.
 This fix is mentioned below.

 .. _diff_changes: